Regions near Olympic host Tokyo to seek COVID-19 emergency steps - Up News Info

 Article content

-TOKYO — Governors of three prefectures near Olympics host Tokyo are likely to ask the government to declare states of emergency for their regions, media said on Wednesday, after COVID-19 infections spiked to a record high in the Japanese capital.
+TOKYO — Governors of three prefectures near Olympics host Tokyo will ask the government to declare states of emergency for their regions, a cabinet minister said on Wednesday, after COVID-19 infections spiked to a record high in the Japanese capital.

 Tokyo recorded 2,848 new cases of coronavirus on Tuesday, the highest since the pandemic began, and media reported authorities had asked hospitals to prepare more beds for patients amid a surge driven by the Delta variant.

-The sharp increase may dampen enthusiasm for the Summer Games despite a rush of medals for Japanese athletes as many worry the influx of athletes and officials could add to the surge.
+The sharp rise in infections may dampen enthusiasm for the Games – taking place under unprecedented conditions, including a ban on spectators in most venues – despite a rush of medals for Japanese athletes.

 Advertisement